aamott/klipper_zoned_hotbed_macros/README.md

 - [ ] Custom grids (ex. a large build plate and smaller zones to extend the work area.)
 - [ ] 3D Model of my zoned hotbed design
 - [ ] 100x100 PCB design for manufacturing (Help?)
+- [ ] When we've heated one zone and want to heat another: Prioritize new full-temp zones, take the greatest temperature of warm zones/already heated zones.

+# Q&A
+Q: What if I try to heat a zone partially outside the bed?
+A: It will heat the zone that is inside.
+This way, if you have a model that hangs over the side of the bed (like a statue) it won't fail to heat.
+Q: What if I try to heat a zone *entirely* outside the bed?
+A: It will give an error letting you know nothing is being heated.